 Bottom Line

-California divorces take at least six months.
+Divorce in California takes at least six months.
 California is a no-fault state, which means judges don’t consider the actions of either party when settling disputes.
-It is also a community property state.
+It’s also a community property state.
 The court considers all assets earned during the marriage as the property of both spouses for the purpose of the divorce.

 Financial Planning Tips

-• Whether you’re in the midst of finalizing your divorce or you’re dealing with the aftermath, working with a financial advisor may be a smart decision.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Whether you’re in the midst of finalizing your divorce or you’re dealing with the aftermath, working with a financial advisor may be a smart decision.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/LordRunar, ©iStock.com/Michał Chodyra, ©iStock.com/itakdalee